tinloaf/ygg/README.md

 If you need a Red-Black- or Interval Tree in your C++ application, and for some reason the existing implementations (like std::set or boost::instrusive::rbtree) are not suited for you, Ygg may be the answer.
 See the list of features below for why it's awesome!

+**Warning**: This is still in development.
+Therefore, things might could break.
+Also, the API might change.

 Features
 ========